xiao-liu/zeta-go-legacy/README.md

 **Train a new model**

 Run ```python main.py train``` to start training a new model.
-By default, ZetaGo will train a standard AlphaGoZero model.
+By default, ZetaGo will train a standard AlphaGo Zero model.
 You can train a different model with different parameters by specifying a different configuration using the `--config` flag.
 All the configurations are defined in `config.py`.
-I have provided two configurations: `19x19`, which is the standard setup of AlphaGoZero, and `9x9`, which corresponds to a smaller setup of 9x9 Go board.
+I have provided two configurations: `19x19`, which is the standard setup of AlphaGo Zero, and `9x9`, which corresponds to a smaller setup of 9x9 Go board.
 You may also specify a name for your model using the `--model_name` flag.
 If not specified, ZetaGo will use timestamp as name.
 All the checkpoints and the final model will be saved to the directory